wyxloading/files.md/README.md

 ```

 ## ADRs (Architecture Decision Records)
+- I believe it's time to make knowledge system cross-platform, by forbidding characters like ":?<>*" in filenames (not allowed in some environments).
+- I wanted bot-like functionality in browser.
+I didn't want to re-write well-tested code in TypeScript, so I used wasm.
+And it worked perfectly good.
 - We use Telegram bot as distract-free write-only entrance to our knowledge base.
 The only issue is, it is not as wildly popular in EU/USA.
 I've come to the idea that we can transform app.files.md to a chat once we decrease the window size!
 Would be default behaviour on mobiles.
 - Introduced append-only log for syncing.
 Stateless sync is tricky to implement - we would have to send all files in every request.
 Since we're only renaming on server - we'll only track renames.
 - For content-only sync (no renames/deletes) we don't store any state on server, we compare hashes & last ctimes